NicolaiRuckel/beamer-template/README.md

 ## Files

 ### Makefile
 This is the Makefile for the template (duh!).
+This also cleans up the mess of the xelatex compiler (.log, .toc, etc.).

 ### Colors
 The defined colors are the ones from the